 How to Control Diabetes at Home by Golden Apple

-The botanical or scientific name of golden apple, elephant apple or stone apple is aegle marmelos.
+The botanical or scientific name of the golden apple, elephant apple or stone apple is aegle marmelos.
+It is known as bael or bilva in India.

 The fruit, leaves, bark and fruit pulp are all useful for medicinal purpose.